MestreLion/git-tools/README.md

   depth: false
 ```

-Similarly, when using Github Actions, make sure to include `fetch-depth: 0` in your checkout workflow,
+Similarly, when using GitHub Actions, make sure to include `fetch-depth: 0` in your checkout workflow,
 as described in its [documentation](https://github.com/actions/checkout#Fetch-all-history-for-all-tags-and-branches):

 ```yaml